HOW TO INSTITUTIONALISE THE WORLD

 - reliance on technique · consciousness is, a priori, ruled out by the modern system.
 Its only comprehensible values are rational action, logical thought, technology, and the ordering of linear timespace into discrete objective parcels (money, countries, classes of people, etc.) for technical processing in service to the system.
 This technique, however, does not just demand more technique (a machine which produces more raw material needs more machines to refine and distribute the surplus, more technical labour, which must be pacified with more propaganda, etc.) but demands total technique (a technical police force, for example, must constantly observe everyone to be ‘perfect’2); there is no other value as comprehensible, to ego-technique, as ‘more’ and ‘total’.
 ‘Different’ or ‘nuanced’ or ‘truthful’ simply do not, or cannot, exist and any suggestion of them must be eradicated.3

 - reliance on the market · the institutions of the world must all be subservient to the needs of the profit-oriented property-economy.
-They must be run by corporations that must put profit above every other consideration (through fiduciary duties to shareholders and through operating in a cut-throat competitive system).
+They must be run by socialist states and capitalist corporations that must put profit above every other consideration (through fiduciary duties to shareholders and through operating in a cut-throat competitive and self-serving system).
 This permanent market-expansion creates distances which can only be covered by the system, waste which can only be disposed of by the system, sickness which can only be cured by the system, futility which can only be made meaningful by the system, helpless stupidity which can only be educated by the system and loneliness which can only be filled by the system.
 Man is crippled and deformed by the market, and then sold crutches to complete himself.

 - reliance on other institutions · all reputable information, opinion, authority and, should the system ever struggle, the support of tax and armed-intervention, can only come from institutions (and their professional representatives), elite graduates or agents of power.
 No other source is as corrupt, as indoctrinated or as submissive; i.e. as ‘credible’.